Water Hyacinth Blooms

 What about when they float into the skimmer?

-- purchase a floating plant net that protects them from the fish eating the roots, allowing them to continue to provide filtration and keeps them form getting in the skimmer.
-You can easily use fishing line to tie them to a rock and it will hardly be visible. (picture below)
+- Purchase a floating plant net that protects them from the fish eating the roots, allowing them to continue to provide filtration.
+This keeps them from getting caught in the skimmer.
+You can easily use fishing line to tie them to a rock and it will hardly be visible.
+(See picture below).

 Want to know more about the 5 Elements to a healthy Pond?
 Click HERE.

-Need more information bout pond algae?
+Need more information about pond algae?
 Click HERE.